ibmz-community-cloud/zML/README.md

-    4. Click ‘Add a Transformer’ on the ‘Prepare data set’ page
+    PICK UP FROM HERE 4.
+Click ‘Add a Transformer’ on the ‘Prepare data set’ page

     ![alt text](images/Picture17.png "Image")